delanie-06/JoSAA-Data-Analyser/IIT-PREDICTOR-main/IIT-PREDICTOR-main/README.md

-Certainly!
-Here's a README file for the IIT-PREDICTOR project on GitHub:

 # IIT-PREDICTOR

 IIT-PREDICTOR is a web application that predicts the chances of admission into Indian Institutes of Technology (IITs) based on JEE Advanced scores.
 It aims to assist students in understanding their likelihood of getting admitted to the prestigious IITs and helps them make informed decisions about their academic future.